 “Do you really believe that?” the woman asked as she propped herself beside Elena and opened her parasol.

 “Maybe,” answered Elena.
 Her voice trailed off.
-“You’re probably just a faerie in one of my father’s story.”
+“You’re probably just a faerie in one of my father’s stories.”

 “But isn’t that what you wanted: for one of your father’s stories to come true?”